sammorton11/Kotlin_ATM/README.md

 - 👋 Hi, I’m Sam!
-- 🌱 I’m currently learning Android Studio with Kotlin :)
+- 🌱 I’m currently learning Python and Android Studio with Kotlin :)
 - 📫 How to reach me sammorton11@yahoo.com

 <!---